-The primary mission of the School of Medicine is to attract and educate physicians for West Texas.
+The primary mission of the Paul L. Foster School of Medicine and the TTUHSC School of Medicine is to attract and educate physicians for West Texas.
 The emphasis is directed toward primary care fields, but there is a balance between the seven responsibilities of any school of medicine; undergraduate medical education, residency training, continuing medical education, biomedical graduate education, research, patient care, and community service.
 The decision to develop specialty care areas consistent with the fundamental primary care mission has been made with due deliberation and with concern for the breadth of an academic program that provides for the general education of the physician and also for the advancement of health care and medical science in West Texas.
 In training physicians, the School of Medicine concomitantly provides quality health care to the entire West Texas area comprising 108 counties and 131,000 square miles from the Mexican border through the Panhandle to Oklahoma.